XeTrinityz/IsleCompanion/README.md

 3. Run the installer — no admin rights required for most setups.
 4. Launch **Isle Companion** from the Start Menu or desktop shortcut.

-> Updates are not automatic.
-Check this page for new releases.

 ---

 ## Requirements